VBGI/leafs/leaf/readme.md

 >  0.0047192   0.00468047  0.00461325  0.00458282  0.00453561  0.00441768
 >  0.00386305  0.00381909]

-From these values one can see that first 27 values are quite bigger than last.
-So, we can use first 27 principal components to describe leaf  shape morphology.
-These 27 principal components explain about 63.5% of total variance.
-Increasing the number of components to 50, allow us to increase this value to 75%.
+From these values one can see that first 27 values are quite bigger than last ones.
+So, we can use first 27 principal components only to describe leaf  shape morphology.
+These 27 principal components explain about 63.5% of total variance Increasing the number of components to 50 allow us to increase this value to 75%.
 Currently, we decided to stop dimensionality reduction at 50 principal components.

+To classify all the data, we used K-means algorithm with predefined number of species (k = 4).

 ![K-means with k = 4](https://raw.githubusercontent.com/scidam/leafs/master/leaf/imgs/kmeans4.png)